Work Experience on a Resume: Job Description Examples & Tips

 And is there any sort of work experience you should leave out no matter what?

-And, yes, according to the same data, it’s better to leave employment gaps on a resume (no variation in callback rates by the duration of unemployment!) than list interim blue-collar gigs.
+Yes—and, again, there’s science behind it.
+Unless you’re fresh out of college, don’t put low-level interim jobs on your resume.
+They can hurt your callback rate by as much as 15%.
+And, according to the same data, it’s better to leave employment gaps on a resume (no variation in callback rates by the duration of unemployment!) than list interim blue-collar gigs.

-You know how to lay out your experience for greatest impact and you’ve learned how to personalize every job description.
+Alright then, you know how to lay out your experience for greatest impact and you’ve learned how to personalize every job description.
+Now, for the final part: time to learn how to showcase your strengths, not just everyday responsibilities—

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.